-

 District staff meet regularly with leaders from other Districts to identify and establish the components of a true accountability system that go beyond STAAR test scores to measure how districts prepare students for futures beyond what they can imagine.

-Throughout the 2018-19 school year, a design team including Grayle James as Board Representative, along with FBISD administrators, teachers and campus leaders has worked to develop the District’s CBAS Framework including the development of key questions.
+During the 2018-19 school year, a design team including Grayle James as a Board Representative, along with FBISD administrators, teachers and campus leaders has worked to develop the District’s CBAS Framework including the development of key questions.
 Following this work, six campuses signed on to pilot the system during the 2019-20 school year, with an additional ten campuses beginning their learning about CBAS in anticipation of implementing the CBAS framework in 2020-21.
-The remaining campuses will engage in learning in 2020-21 so that by 2021-22 district-wide implementation will be in place.
+Further expansion of the CBAS Framework was paused during the 2020-21 school year.

 About the CBAS Framework